How to Unclog THC Vape Cartridge

 Heating the cartridge gently can also help unclog it.
 This method is best for major clogging as heating can effectively help dissolve a large amount of condensed Delta 8.

 For this method, take the clogged cart and gently heat it using a hairdryer or by submerging it in warm water.
 Before using water, place the cart inside an air-tight bag and seal it.
+Warming the cartridge with a hair dryer can help melt the clog and restore functionality.

 The heat will help dissolve condensed Delta 8 so you can continue using your cart.
 Never heat the cartridge under intense direct heat as it might change the chemistry of the liquid inside or worse, cause the plastic to melt.
+Never use an open flame to heat the cartridge, as this poses serious safety risks and can damage the device.

 Blow Into The Cart